Patients

 Innovative Approach

-The purpose of the Lung-MAP study is to learn if the drugs that target the genetic changes in the cancer cells will slow or stop the non-small cell lung cancer from growing.
+The purpose of the Lung-MAP study is to learn if the drugs that target the genetic changes in cancer cells will slow or stop the non-small cell lung cancer from growing.
 For the non-match sub-studies, researchers want to compare the effects – good and bad – of using combinations of immunotherapy drugs.

-For most patients, the research team can use tumor tissue from a past biopsy or surgery.
+If you do not have results from a past genetic test that can be used for the Lung-MAP study, the research team may be able to use tumor tissue from a past biopsy or surgery for new testing.
 In some cases, though, doctors may need to perform another biopsy.

 Lung-MAP is open at sites across the United States.
 To find a participating site nearby, visit the Lung-MAP page on the ClinicalTrials.gov website.
 A list of these institutions is also available on the Find a Location page.